Indigenous Women in Community Leadership 2024

 Osawa Kiniw Ihkwe Kayseas

-Nahkawe Ihkwe
+Anishnabe Ihkwe

-Fishing Lake First Nation, Saskatchewan
+Noochickenoozaywaaning /Fishing Lake First Nation, SK

 I hope to gain skills, abilities and knowledge as an Indigenous Leader.
 I have gained a network of strong women that have added value to my life through this experience, and I know they are lifelong friends and family that will continue to support each other on our leadership and healing journeys.